Intro

 Coachmen Cross Trail

-The Coachmen Cross Trail sits at the practical end of the segment.
-It balances price, space, and everyday usability.
+The Coachmen Cross Trail sits at the useful end of the segment.
+It evens out price, space, and daily ease of use.

 Common advantages include: